shalakars4u/BirthdayTracker/README.md

 **The application stores names of people with their date of birth in a table called birthdayTracker and then retrieves:**
 **1. Date of birth of a person and the age  when we give input as name.**
-**2. Displays BirthdayTracker object with birthdays on particular month/day.**
+**2. Displays list of BirthdayTracker object with birthdays on particular month/day.**

 **Technologies used:**
 **Java,Lombok,Google Guice,Junit-Mockito,Maven,API Gateway,AWS Lambda ,DynamoDB,IntelliJ,Docker and Git.**